 - It exposes me to items I didn’t know I wanted!
 LOL

 There’s always something that catches my eye when “building my box” for delivery.
 That’s usually a fruit of veggie that I wouldn’t normally gravitate to, but it makes me source a recipe to do something different for dinner.

-The only down-side has been getting fruits and veggies that are not “normal” size.
+The only down-side has been getting some fruits and veggies that are not always “normal” size.
 But that’s half the fun.
 One box I received 2 onions, that we’re “odd shaped” but really they were just gigantic onions.
 Like each onion was the size of 2 large onions.
 Another time we received broccoli that was on the small side, and garlic heads that were missing the paper, but that was actually awesome, less peeling.